 Paper is a carrier of ideas.
 It is encoded with material intelligence.
 How do artists think through paper?
 In an increasingly digital world, is paper still relevant?
-‘Matter’ only becomes a special ‘material’ when its potential is realised and put into action.
 In the hands of artists, paper affords glimpses of the repositories of knowledge, accumulated over time, constantly being adapted and refined.
 Paper is employed rather loosely here as a word, an idea, and a process.
-It provides a platform to showcase the authentic experience of the artist that is imprinted onto the artwork that he/she brings into being, inscribed with past and present.
+It is a platform on which artists can showcase their experiences, imprint themselves and inscribe it with both past and present.
+This exhibition highlights the work of contemporary artists as storytellers, evoking precious personal and cultural memories, through a long tradition of paper manipulation.
+The works astound through the transformations of pieces of paper into objects of visual feast and irresistible emotional resonance.
+The journey starts here and continues in The Engine Room.
+We invite you to activate your five senses and engage intensely with paper, materiality and more, making the familiar, unfamiliar.

 Superfluous Things: Paper is an exhibition with interactive components for the young at heart.
 This exhibition highlights the work of contemporary artists as storytellers, evoking precious personal and cultural memories, through a long tradition of paper manipulation.
 The works astound through the transformations of pieces of paper into objects of visual feast and irresistible emotional resonance.